longphung/swinburne-tech-app-backend/README.md

    - `SMTP_USER`: The SMTP username for sending emails
    - `SMTP_PASS`: The SMTP password for sending emails
    - `SECRET_KEY`: The secret key for generating JWT tokens
+   - `APP_URL`: The URL of the backend application
+   - `FRONTEND_URL`: The URL of the frontend application

 6. Start the application:
 ```bash